microsoft/BotBuilder-Samples/csharp_webapi/2.EchoBot-With-Counter/README.md

-﻿This sample demonstrates a simple echo bot using state with ASP.Net Core 2.
+﻿This sample demonstrates a simple echo bot using state with ASP.Net Web API.

 # To try this sample
 - Clone the samples repository